Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Evaluation

 \subsection{Evaluation Results}

-\textbf{Performance Score: } Table~\ref{table:perf_score-ecocenter} presents the average performance scores~\cite{pjm-pjm-2019} for providing regulation service across different scenarios.
+\textbf{Performance Score: } Table~\ref{table:perf_score-ecocenter} presents the average performance scores~\cite{pjm-pjm-2019} for providing regulation service.
+Recall, performance score is based on accuracy and precision of the server's power tracking the regulation signal and is a direct measurement of regulation tracking precision.
 The lowest performance score is observed with the Noisy regulation signal, which has the most intermediate (non-max or min) regulation signal values, which presents the most challenge for precise power modulation.
-Performance score tends to decrease with higher utilization traces, all observing less than 80\%.
-At high loads, there are less dynamic power range available for frequency regulation, thus, making regulation signal tracking more challenging. \sysname consistently achieves scores above 80\%, with an overall average of 91.20\%.
+High loads decrease performance scores due to less dynamic power range, making regulation signal tracking harder. \sysname consistently achieves scores above 80\%, with an overall average of 91.20\%.
+We observed no regulation windows where performance score is below 75\%.
 This demonstrates that \sysname is able to accurately modulate power at 2-second granularity and provide high-quality regulation service.

 \textbf{Workload Throughput: } Figure~\ref{fig:swim-throughput} illustrates the normalized throughput (y-axis) of both LC and BE workloads under different workload traces (x-axis) and regulation signals (series).
 Since LC workload's resources are preserved, the throughput is unaffected.
 For BE workloads, the workload is used to modulate the power to match the regulation signal.
 Since the workload is modulated, the BE workload naturally experiences reduced throughput compared to the baseline where the BE workload runs unmodulated.
 With higher workload load, the amount of regulation provision decreases, leading to higher throughput for BE workloads.
 Since we're modulating the workload around a regulation signal, one would expect the BE throughput to hover around 50\%.
 In general, we observe more throughput impact for Extreme and Noisy regulation signals, since the signal tends to be negative more often, requiring more throttling of BE workloads.
-In the remainder of the evaluation section, we will conservatively evaluate on the Noisy regulation signal since it is the most challenging, unless otherwise stated.
+In the remainder of the evaluation section, we conservatively evaluate on the Noisy regulation signal, as it is the most challenging, unless otherwise stated.

 \textbf{Workload Latency: } Since the LC workload is not actively modulated and runs on a distinct set of GPUs compared to the BE workload, we do not see any noticeable differences in workload latency when running with and without regulation service.
 For brevity, we omit a latency figure.